Uclusion/uclusion-blog/_posts/2020-11-13-colocation-is-dead.md

 problems when it was a few remote workers, but now *nobody* is in the office.

 Colocation isn't coming back either.
 Companies don't have to maintain an expensive office, and can hire talent wherever they happen to live.
 Employees don't have to commute, and have a much wider choice of employers.

+To survive, agile is going to have to adapt, and use tools and flows that work across geography and time zones.

+Dependence on meetings has to go away and be replaced with smart software that notifies the right people at the right times.

+Written communication will replace face to face meetings, and structure will need to be placed around that communication to keep the signal to noise ratio high.

+Fortunately, agile is built on the principle of introspection and adaptation and practitioners are well prepared to make the necessary changes.